PyLink/PyLink/docs/relay-quickstart.md

 ### Claiming channels

 Channel claims are a feature which prevents oper override (MODE, KICK, TOPIC, KILL, OJOIN, ...) from working on channels not owned by or whitelisting a network.
-By default, CLAIM is enabled for all new channels, though this can be configured in 2.0+ via the [`relay::enable_default_claim` option](https://github.com/jlu5/PyLink/blob/2.0-beta1/example-conf.yml#L771-L774).
+By default, CLAIM is enabled for all new channels, though this can be configured in PyLink 2.0+ via the [`relay::enable_default_claim` option](https://github.com/jlu5/PyLink/blob/2.0-beta1/example-conf.yml#L771-L774).
 Unless the claimed network list of a channel is EMPTY, oper override will only be allowed from networks on that list.

 To set a claim (note: for these commands, you must be on the network which created the channel in question!):
 - `/msg PyLink claim #channel yournet,net2,net3` (the last parameter is a case-sensitive comma-separated list of networks)